willdsl/jAudioGIT/README.md

 jAudio is an easy-to-use digital signal processor that provides audio feature extraction, including beat points and statistical summaries among many others.
 These properties can be fed to machine learning toolkits (such as Weka) to automatically extract properties, such as artist or genre, from unknown music.
 Other interesting applications include predictions around hit songs and personal enjoyment.

-The application can be used through a GUI, a command-line interface, and with embedding support.
-Help is best from the extensive in-application help system (requiring MultiHelp).
-The [git archive](https://github.com/dmcennis/jAudioGIT/tree/master/extras/help/en_US) contains this documentation tree as well.
+The application can be used through a graphical user interface (GUI), command-line interface (CLI) or by embedding.
+It works best with the extensive in-application help system (requires MultiHelp).
+The [git archive](https://github.com/dmcennis/jAudioGIT/tree/master/extras/help/en_US) contains relevant documentation.

 How to cite